ta-ke-inf/SSO-auto-login/README.md

 # SSO-auto-login
 University of miyazaki SSO certification can be done automatically.
 All you have to do is stay at home.

-Regarding sso authentication, it is usually assigned with a dynamic IP address, which automatically times out after a certain period of time (about 16 hours) connected to the network.
+Regarding SSO authentication, it is usually assigned with a dynamic IP address, which automatically times out after a certain period of time (about 16 hours) connected to the network.
 By using this program, you can log in automatically after a timeout by simply waiting a little while and using only a browser, without any network involvement.